 Millennials judge the performance of a business on what it does and how it treats people.
 For example, among those saying business “means more than a healthy balance sheet,” more than six in 10 would reference the quality of its products and services (63 percent) or levels of employee satisfaction (62 percent).
 A majority (55 percent) focus on customer loyalty/satisfaction.
 Innovation and efficiency also rank highly.

 Millennials are less impressed by the sheer scale of a business, its age, or the general buzz that surrounds it.
 Based on a stereotypical view of Millennials, the profile or “positive energy” around a business might be thought of as being highly important to them.
 However, at 27 percent, the "buzz" around a business ranks 14th of the 15 attributes measured (and only 13th among those most engaged with social media).
 Millennials’ views of what businesses should strive to achieve have remained consistent over time.
 In last year’s study, we compared purpose—what businesses should do—versus impact—what they are doing—and found that Millennials consider businesses to be underperforming by 10 percentage points at improving livelihoods, and underperforming by 12 percentage points on social/environmental benefit.
 In contrast, there was a perceived overemphasis in areas of profit generation (+10) and wealth creation (+13).
-As noted later, Millennials very much believe that business success is built on a foundation of long-term sustainability rather than pursuing short-term profit maximisation.
+As noted later, Millennials very much believe that business success is built on a foundation of long-term sustainability rather than pursuing short-term profit maximization.

 For long-term success, put employees first